Azure/bicep-registry-modules/avm/res/resources/deployment-script/README.md

 This instance deploys the module with the minimum set of required parameters.
 > **Note:** The test currently implements additional non-required parameters to cater for a test-specific limitation.
+> **Note:** In this scenario, In this scenario, the `Storage File Data Privileged Contributor` role needs to be assigned to the user-assigned managed identity and the deployment principal needs to have permissions to list the storage account keys.